ldutoit/low_coverage_WGS_relatedness/QuickGuide.md

 </p>

 We saw earlier that even with a handful of reads, we already have a lot of information about the genotype.
-If we account for the uncertainty in the genotype, then we can easily obtain much better estimates of relatedness.
+If we account for the uncertainty in the genotype, then we can, in theory, easily obtain much better estimates of relatedness.

 Fortunately, pipelines working with genotype likelihood instead of assigned genotypes are implemented in the [ANGSD](https://www.popgen.dk/angsd/index.php/ANGSD) software ([Korneliussen et al., 2014](https://link.springer.com/article/10.1186/s12859-014-0356-4)) and the attached [NGSRelate](https://github.com/ANGSD/NgsRelate) package. ([Korneliussen et al., 2014](https://academic.oup.com/bioinformatics/article/31/24/4009/198242?login=false)).

-The key idea...

-Those estimates can also be computed.

-### Outputs

-Outputs... stats... heatmap, network... correlates..
+**A working pipeline for such an analysis is presented in [lowcov_pipeline.md](lowcov_pipeline.md).**

+It is essential to note that, despite this approach, issues still arise when estimating relatedness([Lin et al., 2025](https://pmc.ncbi.nlm.nih.gov/articles/PMC12732940/)).
+However, should one be more interested in relative estimates rather than assigning exact parentage, then this would be an excellent pipeline.
+Further, known relationships can also be used to calibrate obtained estimates and assist in assigning exact parentage (especially 2nd and 3rd degree).